Tencent-RTC/TUILiveKit/README.md

 Here, we take the UI-included integration TUILiveKit as an example, which is also our recommended method of integration.
 The key steps are as follows:：

-- **Step1**：[Activate the service](https://www.tencentcloud.com/document/product/647/60033)，For Developers: Detailed Documentation Here [Overview](https://www.tencentcloud.com/document/product/647/60034)
-- **Step2**：Integrate TUILiveKit into Your Project: Detailed Integration Process for Each Platform：[iOS](https://www.tencentcloud.com/document/product/647/60036)、 [Android ](https://www.tencentcloud.com/document/product/647/60037)
+- **Step1**：Integrate TUILiveKit into Your Project: Detailed Integration Process for Each Platform：[iOS](https://www.tencentcloud.com/document/product/647/60036)、 [Android ](https://www.tencentcloud.com/document/product/647/60037)
-- **Step3**：Start Your First Online Live Streaming Experience
+- **Step2**：Start Your First Online Live Streaming Experience